Regulators to review bank capital rules "labyrinth"

 The committee was already testing the use of risk weights in banking books.

-Reforms could include curbs on model choices, requiring better public disclosure on models, and more harmonization of supervision.
+Reforms could include curbs on model choices, requiring better public disclosure on models, and more harmonisation of supervision.

 Some policymakers want more radical changes, but these could come after Basel's fundamental review of bank trading books is completed over the next year or so.